GraceXu182/gracexu182.github.io/README.md

 ## NEWS

-* April 2022, our recent work *"Hyperbolic graph embedding of magnetoencephalography brain networks to study brain alterations in patients with subjective cognitive decline"* was presented in the [MIT MGB AI Cures Conference 2022](https://www.mitmgb.ai/) (Samberg Center, MIT)

 * September 26 - 30, 2022, I was invited to give a talk in the [SIAM Conference on Mathematics of Data Science](https://www.siam.org/conferences/cm/conference/mds22) (San Diego, CA, USA).

-* August 2022, I will join the [New Jersey Institute of Technology (NJ, USA)](https://www.njit.edu/) as a _Tenure-Track Assistant Professor_ in the Department of Data Science, Ying Wu College of Computing.
+* August 2022, I will join [New Jersey Institute of Technology (NJ, USA)](https://www.njit.edu/) as a _Tenure-Track Assistant Professor_ in the Department of Data Science, Ying Wu College of Computing.

 ## TEACHING